timescale/docs/api/counter_agg_point.md

 <highlight type="note">
 Note that both `ts` and `value` can be NULL, but the aggregate is not evaluated on NULL values.
-This means that if the aggregate receives a NULL value, it will return NULL, it will not return an error.
+This means that if the aggregate receives only a NULL value, it will return NULL, it will not return an error.
+If non-NULL values are also received, the NULL values will be ignored.
+Both `ts` and `value` must be non-NULL for the row to be included.
 </highlight>

 ### Optional arguments